 3. Communicate the value of an employee survey

 Nobody likes to do busywork.
 Your employees are busy, and if they think that an employee survey isn't going to change much, they will push it off or not take it altogether.

-When you are asking employees to participate, make it clear why it is in an employee's best interest to participate, and make it clear what you are going to do with the results.
-Underscore that you have a plan to follow through on the results of the engagement survey and stress that every individual employee should view the survey as a chance to take control of bettering their own work experience.
+When you are asking employees to participate, make the purpose of the survey clear, and make it clear that it's in an employee's best interest to participate, so high employee survey participation rates are vital.
+Also, be transparent about what you are going to do with the survey data, once it's gathered.
+You can increase response rates by underscoring that you have a plan to follow through on the results of the engagement survey and stress that every individual employee should view the survey as a chance to take control of bettering their own work experience.